 Maintaining proper knee alignment in a barre class is crucial for healthy knees.
 But what do you do when a client in your class has a natural misalignment of the knee like bowed legs or knock knees?
 We'd like to help you cue those clients who are not able to follow our general rule of thumb, knees in line with toes or behind the toes, and continue attending your barre class without feeling like they're missing out.

-Bowlegged simply means your knees come out further from the mid-line of your body then someone with normal alignment.
+Bowlegged simply means your knees come out further from the mid-line of your body than someone with normal alignment.
 A client with this misalignment may have stronger outer thighs and weaker inner thighs.
 Exercises that require adduction or internal rotation are going to be very challenging for a client with this misalignment.
 Below are 3 exercises we teach in a Barre Intensity class and how to modify these 3 exercises for the bowlegged client.

 Have your client start with their feet a few inches apart.
 Then have them turn their toes in towards each other until their big toes touch (instead of facing forward like a normal squat in parallel).
 From there you can have them squat down as low as they can, comfortably, but not to worry if they don’t go as low as you normally would.
 Have them reach their arms out for balance if needed.
 It’s normal for the range of motion to be limited in this exercise to start.

 The standard chair set up requires an optimal spine, flexion of the hips, bending at the knees and thighs parallel with the floor.
 All of those principles should remain the same but by adding a ball, or even a yoga block, in-between the thighs you can really help those bow-legged clients engage their inner thighs throughout the exercise.
-The ball helps to give a visual of where to squeeze and how to engage those inner thigh muscles (adductors).
+The ball helps to give a tactile reference of where to squeeze and how to engage those inner thigh muscles (adductors).